ChefYeshpal/webapp-solaris/README.md

 # webapp-solaris
-Just the classic space invader game, why so? because the other option was to make a space engine which I *absolutely do not* knnow how to make within 10 hours
+Just the classic space invader game, why so? because the other option was to make a space engine which I *absolutely do not* know how to make within 10 hours.
+This week's siege theme was "space", and I think this game totally does come into the theme... why so?? it's og game literally HAS the word "space" in it!!!

+## Controls
+- `A/D` for left/right movement
+- `SPACE` for shoothing
+- `1/2/3` for selecting projectile/lazer/bomb

+## Tech Stack
+- **HTML5** - Game structure
+- **CSS** - Styling & layout
+- **JavaScript** - Game logic & mechanics

 ## Credits
 - Art